 - You can Automatically mute any track or the Master track when a specified dB limit is reached.
 This can protect your ears and your equipment!
 A third option is No automatic muting.
-You can also Reset (clear auto mutes) on playback start. - Enabling the options Do not process muted tracks and/or Reduce CPU use of silent tracks during playback could lessen the load placed on your CPU. - You can specify that Pre-fader sends to either another track or direct to any hardware outputs will function regardless of whether or not the track has been muted.
+You can also Reset (clear auto mutes) on playback start. - Enabling the options Do not process muted tracks and/or Reduce CPU use of silent tracks during playback could lessen the load placed on your CPU. - You can specify that Pre-fader sends to either another track or direct to any hardware outputs will function regardle

-Automatically mute any track ∨ when volume exceeds +18 Reset on playback start Track mute fade: 5.0 ms (100 ms max) ☑ Do not process muted tracks (muted tracks take no CPU time, etc) Pre-fader sends survive their track being muted Pre-fader hardware outputs survive their track being muted/unsoloed Solo settings Solo in front dimming: -18.0 dB Solos default to in-place solo (alt+click for ignore-routing solo) Parent and hardware sends unsolved when a solved-in-place track sends to another solved
+Mute settings

+Automatically mute any track \checkmark when volume exceeds +18 dB

+Reset on playback start

+Track mute fade: 5.0 ms (100 ms max)

+Do not process muted tracks (muted tracks take no CPU time, etc)

+Pre-fader sends survive their track being muted

+Pre-fader hardware outputs survive their track being muted/unsoloed

+Cale antward

+Solo settings

+Solo in front dimming: -18.0 dB

+Solos default to in-place solo (alt+click for ignore-routing solo)